This week we

 Moshe tells Yitro that he has been busy “making known the statutes of Elohim and His laws” to the people (18:16).
 These "statues and laws" are "chukot and torot" (plural of "chok" and "torah").
 This is not the first time that these legal terms are used before the official 'giving of the Torah'.
 Their usage, as seen here, as well as in B’resheet (Gen.) 26:5 and in Sh’mot (Ex.)
 16:4, may help lend these terms a more comprehensive meaning.
 Thus, instead of being perceived strictly as a set of rules of 'do's' and 'don'ts,’ YHVH's instructions to His People may be viewed as just that… instructions for life, for an abundant life.
 "Chok" - "law" - is from the root ch.k.k (chet, kof, kof), meaning "to engrave or imprint" (and by implication "to decree, inscribe and enact").
 With this understanding, the "law" may be viewed as an "imprint", rather than only an imposition from without.
 YHVH desires to impress upon the hearts of His people His way of life and His character (with the "renewed covenant" being the final seal of that objective.
 See Jer.
 31:33).
 At the same time, the act of inscribing is mutual.
 It is not only YHVH who is embossing His imprint upon those who belong to Him, for He says: “I have inscribed you (“cha'ko'tich”, using the same root of ch.k.k) on the palms of My hands” (Isaiah 49:16 italics added).
 The root of Torah is y.r.h (yod, resh, hey) and means to “shoot”, as in “hitting the mark”.
 Since “sin” – chet – means “missing the mark”, the “Torah” is to help us all become 'sharpshooters'.

 While instructing Moshe, Yitro uses, in 18:20,21, two interesting verbs which are translated, respectively, “teach” (v.
 20) and “select” (v.
 21).
-However, “vehiz’harta” (the first of those, i.e. “teach”) originates from the root z.h.r. (zayin, hey, resh) which means “radiate” (for more examples on the usage of this word see Ps.
+However, “vehiz’harta” (the first of those, i.e., “teach”) originates from the root z.h.r. (zayin, hey, resh) which means “radiate” (for more examples on the usage of this word see Ps.
 19:11; Dan.
 12:13).
 Thus, Moshe is told to cast light upon, or illumine the “chukim” and “torot”.
 His teaching, therefore, must originate with the Source of Light – the “Elohim [who] is light and in Him there is no darkness at all” (1 John 1:5).
-But with that said, the root z.h.r also conceals a warning (see Ezekiel 3:1, where it is used as “warning”), especially toward those who have been privileged to have the light shining around them.
+But with that said, the root z.h.r also conceals a warning (see Ezekiel 3:1, where it is used as “warning”), especially toward those who have been privileged to have the light shining around them (see also Hebrews 10:26-32, notice in 32, the usage of "illumination" or "enlightenment").

 With some practice in Godly nationhood now accomplished,